dimajix/flowman/docs/spec/target/measure.md

 The `measure` target will perform some measurements which then are provided as execution metrics.
 These measurements are used to assess data quality.
 The measures to be taken are specified as [measure](../measure/index.md) instances.

+Since a measure target needs to be explicitly executed, it will increase your overall job execution time.
+Since version 0.30.0, Flowman offers an alternative [`observe` mapping](../mapping/observe.md), which offers similar (but more limited) capabilities and is much cheaper from an execution time point of view.

 ## Example

 ```yaml